Aquaculture of coral: Collection

 Coral can reproduce asexually by budding or sexually by spawning.

-Collecting coral polyps from existing reef colonies or fragments can be done any time.
+Collecting coral polyps from existing reef colonies or fragments can be done at any time.
 Branches, fragments, or tips of branches are common targets.
 This is the most widely practiced method.

 Collecting coral spawn is generally an annual activity, conducted immediately following a spawning event.
 Coral colonies on a reef usually spawn together in a synchronized event on a specific day.
 This allows for hundreds of thousands of coral embryos to be collected at one time.
 This method is known as spat stocking.

 At the Great Barrier Reef Aquarium in Townsville, Australia, large colonies of Acropora formosa have collection devices placed above them during spawning.
 Small mature colonies are transplanted from the reef into a tank for spawning.
 They can then be reattached to the reef.

 Using this method, the mother colonies are unaffected.
 This method has also been proved effective on Red Sea soft coral species, Alcyonarians: Clavularia hamra, Nephthea sp. and Litophyton arboreum.